AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 ## Library Header and Library Footer

 The Edit at.js screen in the Target user interface has locations in which you can paste custom JavaScript that will execute immediately before or after the at.js file.

-The Library Header is sometimes used to override at.js settings via the [targetGlobalSettings()](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/functions-overview/targetgobalsettings.html) function or pass data from third parties using the [Data Providers](https://docs.adobe.com/content/help/en/target-learn/tutorials/integrations/use-data-providers-to-integrate-third-party-data.html) feature
+The Library Header is sometimes used to override at.js settings via the
+[targetGlobalSettings()](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/functions-overview/targetgobalsettings.html) function or pass data from third parties using the [Data Providers](https://docs.adobe.com/content/help/en/target-learn/tutorials/integrations/use-data-providers-to-integrate-third-party-data.html) feature.
 The Library Footer is sometimes used to add [at.js custom event](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/functions-overview/atjs-custom-events.html) listeners.

 To replicate this capability in Launch, just use the Custom Code action in the Core extension and sequence the action before (Library Header) or after (Library Footer) the Load Target action.
 This can be done in the same rule as the `Load Target` action (as pictured below) or in separate rules with events or order settings that will reliably fire before or after the rule containing `Load Target`: